Understanding C# If-Else Statements: A Beginner's Guide

 }

-Like before, under the if statement if the boolean expression is true, the program offers a lump of cheese if the user says ‘yes’.
-However, instead of offering a lump of coal to any other response, in else if statement, it now only does so when the user responds with ‘no’.
-If the user responds with anything other than ‘yes’ or ‘no’, in else part the program will ask the user to provide a yes or no answer.
-Let's see result of above code in action: (Image can be better)
+Like before, if the boolean expression in the if statement is true, the program offers a lump of cheese if the user says ‘yes’.
+However, instead of offering a lump of coal to any other response, in the else-if statement, it now only does so when the user responds with ‘no’.
+If the user responds with anything other than ‘yes’ or ‘no’, the else part of the program will ask the user to provide a yes or no answer.
+Let's see the result of the above code in action: (Image can be improved)

 Using Loops